QASymphony/cypress-sample/README.md

     - Agent Name: Cypress Universal Agent
     - qTest Manager Project: qConnect Sample Project
     - Agent Type: Universal Agent
     - Pre-Execute Scripts: we will setup Pre-Execute Scripts to clone the source code in this repo to automation host machine (or pull the latest updates if the source code has already existed).
+For the scripts to work properly, make sure this directory exists in your machine
+        - Mac or Linux: /usr/local/var
+        - Windows: C:\universal-agent-samples

         **Mac**
         ```